-EuroSciCon is glad to welcome all the participants to 24th Edition of International Conference on Biotechnology schedule on April 15-16, 2019 in Paris, France.
+EuroSciCon is glad to welcome all the participants to 24th Edition of International Conference on Biotechnology schedule on July 13-14, 2020 in Dublin, Ireland.
 The conference Theme: "Challenges for Biotechnology during Covid -19" that focuses to share novel approaches related to biotechnology and exploring the challenges concerning excellence in research and advancements, we are pleased to invite all Biotechnologists, Professors, Researchers, scientists, Business Giants, CEOs, COOs, Directors, Vice Presidents, Co-directors, Managing Directors, Industry Safety Officers, Environmental & Plant Scientists, Post Doctorate Fellows, Vendors of Consumer Products/ Managers, Pharmaceutical Scientists, Students from the Biotechnology and its allied areas.

 This International Biotechnology Conferences proceedings include symposiums and workshops, keynote speeches, plenary talks, poster sessions and panel discussion on latest research developments in the field of Biotechnology.